The College and its Facilities

 - Two state-of-the-art computer laboratories.

-- Student Wi-Fi and printing.
+- Student Wi-Fi and printing, including 3D printing.

 The average number of students per class is 22.
 There are approximately 100 students in each year.
 There may be some optional subjects which lead to smaller classes and others which lead to bigger classes.